 Competitively, how might Fox’s absence affect the Broncos, whose season will be considered a failure if it doesn't end in the Super Bowl?
 Is this the Saints collapsing without Sean Payton?
 Or is it the Colts thriving without Chuck Pagano?

-What the Broncos have in their favor is a strong staff and an interim coach in Jack Del Rio who knows what to expect in the big chair after being Jacksonville’s coach for nine years.
+What the Broncos have in their favor is a strong staff, and an interim coach in Jack Del Rio who knows what to expect being in the big chair, because he was Jacksonville’s coach for nine years.
 That’s something New Orleans lacked when Payton was suspended last season.
 Denver is also in the rhythm of the season, and have one of the best leaders in the NFL in Peyton Manning.
-And perhaps any edge the Broncos will give up not having their coach will be recouped by the players rallying to play for the likable Fox, which certainly was the case in Indianapolis last season.
+And perhaps any edge the Broncos will give up not having their coach will be recouped by the players rallying to play for the likeable Fox, which certainly was the case in Indianapolis last season.

 Still, Fox is Denver’s head coach for a reason.
 It's a significant loss.
-And the Broncos don't have a big margin of error with the Chiefs sitting at 9-0 (13-3 and a second-round exit at Arrowhead Stadium would be good for many teams, but certainly not the 2013 Broncos).
+And the Broncos don't have a big margin of error with the Chiefs sitting at 9-0 (and 13-3 and a second-round exit at Arrowhead Stadium would be good for many teams, but certainly not the 2013 Broncos).

 It’s a difficult variable to evaluate.
-The best guess is the Broncos can survive Fox’s absence, but it’s a curveball Denver didn't figure to be dealing with.
+The best guess is that the Broncos can survive Fox’s absence, but nobody can know that for sure.
+It’s a curveball Denver didn't figure to be dealing with.